miss-aoi/Big-Fisher-Profiles/ReadMe.md

 Open "Start.xml" and change the 0 to 1 for each Big fish you want.

+Some of the fishin locations in game are very, very specific and ExFish doesn't always seem to get in the same position.
+Because of this, it is advised to keep an eye on the character to see if they need to be moved a little in order to hit the appropriate fishing spot.

 All fish with timed window have the time check shifted to one hour earlier on the Start.xml profile.
 This is so you can get bait (if needed) and get to the spot so that time is spent fishing for those with short windows rather than getting there.
 The actual timed windows are used in the individual fish profiles.

 ## Disclaimer